phaser-discord/community/FAQ.md

 The [phaser examples page][labs] is a rich source of code samples demonstrating various aspects of the Phaser framework.

+The [phaser API docs][apidocs] is an ever-improving source of information and great for self-directed exploration.

+If you'd like to help this list grow we'd like to add:

-TODO: need to add some guides about javascript basics etc.
+- some guides about javascript basics etc
-TODO: find & add some simple sample projects
+- some simple sample projects with documentation

 [get-started]: https://phaser.io/tutorials/getting-started-phaser3/index
 [first-game]: https://phaser.io/tutorials/making-your-first-phaser-3-game